Bridgeport Music, Inc. v. Dimension Films

 Bridgeport Music, Inc. v.
 Dimension Films, 410 F.3d 792 (6th Cir.
 2005), is a 2005 court case that was important in defining American copyright law for recorded music.
 The case centered on the 1990 N.W.A. track "100 Miles and Runnin'", which contains a manipulated two-second sample of the 1975 Funkadelic track "Get Off Your Ass and Jam".
 The sample was implemented without Funkadelic's permission and with no compensation paid to Bridgeport Music, which claimed to own the rights to Funkadelic's music.

 Bridgeport brought the issue before a federal judge, who ruled that the incident was not in violation of copyright law.
 The U.S. Court of Appeals for the Sixth Circuit reversed the decision and ruled that the sampling was in violation of copyright law.
 Their argument was that with a sound recording, an owner of the copyright on a work had exclusive right to duplicate the work.
 Under this interpretation of the copyright law, usage of any section of a work, regardless of length, is in violation of copyright unless the copyright owner gave permission.
 In its decision, the court wrote: "Get a license or do not sample.
 We do not see this as stifling creativity in any significant way."

 This decision effectively eliminates the de minimis doctrine for digitally sampling recorded music in the Sixth Circuit, and has affected industry practice.
 However, the court expressly noted that the decision did not preclude the availability of other defenses, such as fair use, even in the context of "sampling."
 Thus, in the Sixth Circuit, defendants who digitally sampled may not rely on the de minimis doctrine to say that they copied such a small amount that they are not liable for copyright infringement.
-However, they may still argue that their use of the sample is a fair use—that is, that the use is transformative, for noncommercial purpose, copied only a small amount, the original had a thin copyright, or the copying did not harm the market for the original work or its derivatives.
+However, they may still argue that their use of the sample is a fair use—that is, that the use is transformative rather than derivative.